sa-es-ir/SysManager/README.md

 # SysManager
-SysManager is a windows application to monitor your windows and manage process
+SysManager is a windows application to monitor your windows and manage win process